bicarlsen/mbo-api/README.md

 * Site
 * Staff

 To create an instance of a service you use the `create<Service>Service` or `create<Service>ServiceAsync` functions.
-The former return the service immediately, while the latter return an A+ Promise resolved with the service.
+The former returns the service immediately, while the latter returns an A+ Promise resolved with the service.
 It is highly recommended to use the `Async` versions of creation.
 ```javascript
 var clientService = mboFactory.createClientService();
 clientService.on( 'ready', callback )